SendiAp/Remaining/README.md

-## Writing with a broken pencil is pointless.
+## How do you steal a coat?
+You jacket.